radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/CODE/Java/JavaStackTrace.md

 It shows that the program was executing the methods `main()`, `init()`, and `divideByZero()`.
 The line numbers **14**, **4**, and **9**, respectively, indicate where in the program these methods were called.
 After that the `ArithmeticException` was thrown — the code in line **9** tried to divide by zero.

-Executing any Java program means running [[JavaThreadsMulti|multiple threads]], and the stack trace output reflects what was happening in the main thread of the sample *TestStackTrace program*.
+Executing any Java program means running [[JavaMultithreading|multiple threads]], and the stack trace output reflects what was happening in the main thread of the sample *TestStackTrace program*.

 <br>